The female breast is an organ that changes with puberty, with the monthly menstrual cycle, and with pregnancy. It also continues to change with age.

-Cysts, which can be large or small, are harmless, fluid-filled sacs that may be painful.
+Cysts, which can be large or small, are often harmless, fluid-filled sacs that may be painful.

 After menopause, many cysts shrink or disappear.
 You should immediately have your doctor check any lumps that form after menopause.

 Fibroadenomas are the most common benign breast tumors in women under 25 and occasionally in adolescents.
 These tumors are usually round, several centimeters across, and mobile.
-They can sometimes go away on their own.
+They tend to regress after menopause.
 Your doctor may recommend removal if the lump persists, gets larger, or if you are anxious about it.
 Tests will be done to check for cancer when it is removed.

 Nipple adenomas are tumors of the nipple area.
 They vary in appearance, sometimes come back after being removed, and are sometimes associated with cancer.
 An intraductal papilloma is an uncommon small growth in the lining of the milk ducts near the nipple.
 Usually seen in women over 40, papillomas produce a discharge, which may be bloody.

-You should discuss breast self-exams with your doctor, and your doctor should go over how to perform them with you.
+The ACS states that research has not shown a clear benefit of performing regular breast self-exams.
+If you decide to perform breast self-exams, your doctor should go over how to perform them with you.
 Premenstrual changes can cause temporary thickening in breast tissue that disappears after your period, so your doctor may tell you to wait until a few days after your period to do them.